MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-setup-time-sheets.md

 ## <a name="set-up-time-sheets-manually"></a>Set up time sheets manually

-The following sections describe how to set up time sheets if you do not use the **Set up time sheets** assisted setup guide.
+The following sections describe how to set up time sheets if you do not use the **Set Up Time Sheets** assisted setup guide.

 ### <a name="to-set-up-general-information-for-time-sheets-manually"></a>To set up general information for time sheets manually